syncfusion-content/maui-docs/MAUI/AIAssistView/getting-started.md

       }

       /// <summary>
-      /// Gets or sets the collection of AssistItems of a conversation.
+      /// Gets or sets the collection of AssistItem of a conversation.
       /// </summary>
       public ObservableCollection<object> AssistItems
       {